Rozeen-Baniya/Setu/README.md

 ---

 ## 📖 About
 Setu is a cross-platform project (web and mobile) that aims to bridge communication between Nepali Sign Language users and non-signers by providing real-time translation between NSL and Nepali (and eventually other languages).
 The project is currently under active development.
+We hope to bring this to you very soon.

 ## 🚀 Current status
 - Core idea and UX sketched.